Bassil88/Bassil88/README.md

 ## About Me:

-I'm a Full Stack Software Developer based in Germany with professional experience building and maintaining production web applications using .NET, Angular, TypeScript, JavaScript, and modern web technologies.
+I'm a Frontend Software Developer based in Germany with professional experience building and maintaining production web applications using Angular, TypeScript, .NET and modern web technologies.

-Currently, I work on business-critical applications where I contribute to feature development, system maintenance, debugging, authentication workflows, framework upgrades, and performance improvements.
+I enjoy creating responsive, data-driven user interfaces that combine clean architecture, performance and usability.

+My passion for software development began while improving my own e-commerce platform and has since grown into a professional career focused on modern frontend development.

+I recently worked as a Frontend Software Developer at DrengrTec IT Solutions, where I contributed to production web applications built with Angular, .NET and REST APIs.
+My responsibilities included feature development, framework upgrades, authentication, debugging and continuous application improvement.

-Alongside traditional software development, I actively leverage AI-assisted development tools such as ChatGPT, Gemini, GitHub Copilot, and OpenAI Codex to accelerate development, validate solutions, review code, and improve productivity while maintaining high quality standards.
+I use AI-assisted development tools such as ChatGPT, GitHub Copilot and Gemini to accelerate research, review implementations and validate solutions while maintaining full responsibility for architecture, code quality and final decisions.

 I enjoy solving complex technical challenges, continuously learning new technologies, and building software that delivers measurable value to users and businesses.

+## What I Enjoy Building

+- Responsive web applications

+- Browser-based user interfaces

+- REST API integrations

+- Modern frontend architectures

+- Maintainable and scalable code

+## 🎯 Current Focus

+- Building modern Angular applications
+- TypeScript & scalable frontend architecture
+- REST API integration
+- Responsive and performant user interfaces
+- Continuous learning and clean code practices